-FLAIR is a special-purpose version of PHOENICS, designed to provide an air-flow and thermal-simulation facility for the Heating, Ventilating and Air-Conditioning community.
+FLAIR is a special-purpose version of PHOENICS, designed to provide an air- and heat-flow simulation facility for the Heating, Ventilating and Air-Conditioning community.

-It predicts air-flow patterns and temperature distributions in buildings and other enclosed spaces.
-FLAIR can be used during the design process to detect and avoid uncomfortable air speeds or temperatures.
+It predicts air-flow patterns and temperature distributions in buildings and other enclosed spaces and so can be used during the design process to detect and avoid uncomfortable air speeds or temperatures.

-In addition it can predict effects of smoke movement, or any other gaseous pollutant, helping to achieve safe design of buildings, underground systems, aircraft or train cabins etc. It can also be used by various regulatory bodies and safety consultants.
+In addition it can predict effects of smoke movement, or any other gaseous pollutant, helping to achieve safe design of buildings, underground systems, aircraft or train cabins etc. It is therefore often used both by regulatory bodies and by safety consultants.

-The data required for the simulation are input to the package via a menu system, in which common terms (such as opening, partition, heating element or fan) are used.
+The data required for the simulation are input to the package via a menu system, in which common terms (such as 'aperture', 'partition', 'heater' and 'fan') are used.
 Little CFD knowledge is therefore required to operate FLAIR.

 Dimensionality: FLAIR allows the simulation of systems which are two- or three-dimensional in space, and either time-dependent or steady.